offen/offen/docs/docs/offen-fair-web-analytics/running-offen/tutorials/configuring-deploying-offen-docker.md

 ---
 layout: default
-title: "Configuring and deploying Offen using Docker"
+title: Intsallation with Docker
 nav_order: 1
 description: "A step by step tutorial on how to use Docker to deploy Offen."
 permalink: /running-offen/tutorials/configuring-deploying-offen-docker/
-parent: Installation tutorials
+parent: Operator guide
-grand_parent: Running Offen
+grand_parent: Offen Fair Web Analytics
 ---

 <!--